meehirmhatrepy/Ensemble-Deep-Learning-Environmental-Sound-Classification/README.md

 ## Usage
 1. Download the ESC-50 dataset from the provided link and set the dataset path variable in the Jupyter Notebook to the location where you have stored the dataset.

-2. Open the `esc-50-deep-learning.ipynb` notebook in a Jupyter Notebook environment.
+2. Open the `ESC-50-with-Augmentation.ipynb` notebook in a Jupyter Notebook environment.

 3. Execute the notebook cells sequentially to perform the following tasks:
    - Data preprocessing and feature extraction.
+   - Data Augmentation
-   - Building and training deep learning models (VGG16, VGG19, ResNet152, Custom CNN).
+   - Building and training deep learning models (VGG16, VGG19, ResNet152, Ensemble model).
-   - Model evaluation using metrics like accuracy, mean squared error, precision, recall, and F1-score.
+   - Model evaluation using metrics like accuracy, log loss, precision, recall, and F1-score.
    - Comparing the performance of different models.

-4. Analyze the results and insights provided in the notebook to gain a better understanding of deep learning-based audio classification.
+4. Analyze the results and insights provided in the notebook to better understand Ensemble-deep learning-based audio classification.

 ## Acknowledgments
 - The ESC-50 dataset was created by Karol J. Piczak and can be found at [ESC-50 Dataset](https://github.com/karolpiczak/ESC-50).